galaxyproject/training-material/topics/metagenomics/tutorials/shotgun/tutorial.md

 In metagenomics, information about micro-organisms in an environment can be extracted with two main techniques:

 - Amplicon sequencing, which sequence only on the rRNA/rDNA of organisms
-- Whole-genome sequencing (WGS), which sequence full genomes of the micro-organisms in the environment
+- Shotgun sequencing, which sequence full genomes of the micro-organisms in the environment

 Data generated from these two techniques must be treated differently.
 In this tutorial, we will focus on the analysis of whole-genome sequencing.